The Academy of Lifelong Learning has gathered some of the top experts in their fields to provide their insights and to answer your questions.

 Diane Hoffmann is the Jacob A. France Professor of Health Law at the University of Maryland Francis King Carey School of Law and director of the law school’s Law & Health Care Program.

-Sharon A. Hoover is a licensed clinical psychologist and an associate professor at the University of Maryland School of Medicine, Division of Child and Adolescent Psychiatry, and co-director of the National Center for School Mental Health.
+Sharon A. Hoover is a licensed clinical psychologist and a professor at the University of Maryland School of Medicine, Division of Child and Adolescent Psychiatry, and co-director of the National Center for School Mental Health.

 Brenda Jones Harden is the Alison Richman Professor for Children and Families, at the University of Maryland School of Social Work.
 She directs the Prevention and Early Adversity Research Laboratory.

 J. Howard “Jim” Kucher is an associate professor of social innovation at the University of Maryland, Baltimore’s Graduate School, where he directs the groundbreaking Master of Science in Health and Social Innovation program.

 Richard Manski is a professor and chair of Dental Public Health at the University of Maryland School of Dentistry.
 As the chair of Dental Public Health, he manages and provides oversight for a team of faculty and staff, educators, and researchers.